GoogleCloudPlatform/cluster-toolkit/modules/file-system/pre-existing-network-storage/README.md

 storage.
 This script will fail if the specified `local_mount` is already being used by another entry in `/etc/fstab`.

+When mounting to a Slurm resource, a `vm_instance`, or a `batch-job-template`, both of these steps are automatically handled with the use of the `use` field.

 ## License

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->